hauser310/CSCCoffea/README.md

 ## Run

-After the setup is complete, if one doesinitial installation, one must reactivate the virtual environment again before running the code

 After the setup and with an active virtual environment, one can run a script in the `src/` folder via

 ```bash